Non-comoving Cold Dark Matter in a $\Lambda$CDM background: Introduction

 \section{Introduction}

-It is a well known fact that cosmic structures at different scales are not comoving with a frame of reference associated with the CMB frame identified as the frame of a $\Lambda$CDM background.
-This fact follows from measured and inferred peculiar velocities between Cold Dark Matter (CDM) structures and the CMB \cite{Ellispec}.
+It is a well known fact that cosmic structures at different scales are not comoving with a frame of reference associated with the CMB and identified as the frame of a $\Lambda$CDM background.
+This fact follows from measured and inferred peculiar velocities between CDM structures and the CMB \cite{Ellispec}.
 These peculiar velocities are clearly non--relativistic (up to 3000 \hbox{km/s}), which justifies studying their dynamical evolution by means of Newtonian gravity as a good approximation \cite{Elst}.
 However, relativistic effects might not be negligible when considering the superposition of non-relativistic peculiar velocities on scales comparable with the Hubble horizon.
 Studies of large-scale peculiar velocities \cite{Strauss,Kashl} have shown a connection between them and the anisotropy and inhomogeneity on large but still subhorizon scales.

 Since the scale dependence of these velocities is still an open topic, it is worth studying this dependence by means of a general relativistic approach that complies with their non-relativistic magnitudes.
 This approach involves considering congruences of observers with different 4--velocities, leading to distinct energy momentum tensors so that peculiar velocities result from momentum and energy fluxes between the congruences \cite{Ellis}.
 Different congruences of observers define different Hubble flows characterized by the kinematic quantities associated with their 4-velocities.
 In particular, Tsagas has examined the effect of considering peculiar velocities under this approach on the interpretation of cosmological observations (see \cite{Tsagas,Tsagas2} and references therein).
-Another example of non--comoving matter can be found in \cite{gaspar2019}, where evolution of cosmic voids constituted by baryons and CDM is analyzed.
+Another example of non--comoving matter can be found in \cite{gaspar2019}, which examined the evolution of cosmic voids formed by baryons and CDM.